 Welcome to Poplar Lane Press

 Poplar Lane Press publishes and distributes books by Margaret Derry.
 It also publishes biographical works by Douglas Derry.
+The most recent book published is A PASSAGE, a memoir that follows three previous biographies written or edited by Douglas.

 Margaret Derry is a historian who writes on two different themes.
 The first is her Life and Living series of books which address a range of topics central to people’s lives.
 The second series on Animals and Culture builds on her experience as a leading historian of genetics and its relationship to culture.